 Best For: Lowest Interest Rates and Fees

 LightStream consistently offers some of the lowest interest rates for personal loans.
-Right now, rates on the loans range from 3.99%-19.99% w/AutoPay (rates as of 10/16/2020) with terms ranging from 2 to 12 years depending on loan type.
+Right now, rates on the loans range from 4.99%-19.99% w/AutoPay (rates as of 4/7/2022) with terms ranging from 2 to 20 years depending on loan type.
+However, most loans are only 2 to 7 years.
+Only home improvement loans are offered up to 20 years, and boat/RV/aircraft loans are offered up to 12 years.

 To get LightStream’s best interest rate, you’ll need excellent credit and a strong income.
 Borrowers can take out up to $100,000 in an unsecured personal loan through LightStream.